 Describe how the LEA intends to maintain the progress made in the LCFF State Priorities not addressed by the other goals in the LCAP.
-Local Control and Accountability Plan Instructions Page 11 of 30

 - Use this type of goal to address the state priorities and applicable metrics not addressed within the other goals in the LCAP. - The state priorities and metrics to be addressed in this section are those for which the LEA, in consultation with educational partners, has determined to maintain actions and monitor progress while focusing implementation efforts on the actions covered by other goals in the LCAP.